 With the end of July here, my quest for a 2011 North Carolina State Fair project has begun in earnest.
 To assist me in deciding what I will do, I looked through the many wonderful projects posted at Ravelry and other craft and crochet forums looking for inspiration and guidance, and I found what I think will be a new crochet classic.

 Given my penchant for making large pieces composed of many smaller pieces, it is no surprise that I was drawn to Ellen Gormley’s, Sunny Spread, and the many permutations of this project that can be found at flickr and ravelry.

-Here is Ms Gormley’s rendition of her design:
+Here is Ms, Gormley’s rendition of her own design:

-It is clear from the variations on this pattern that can be found at both ravelry and flickr that Sunny Spread is becoming one of the new crochet classics.
+It is clear from the variations on this pattern that can be found at both ravelry and flickr that Sunny Spread is becoming a new crochet classic.

 The first variation I saw on Ms. Gormley’s pattern was this piece titled “Calypso” from the crocheter known as JustOneKiss at ravelry: